n4nidhinchandran/songbird/readme.md

 -> ./scripts/runtest -d
 ```

-If you are using mac and got "too many open files" error, you need to change the ulimit to something bigger
+Tip: If you are using mac and got "too many open files" error, you need to change the ulimit to something bigger

 ```
 -> ulimit -n 2048